HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	A variadic function in Swift is a function that can accept zero or more values of a specific type as a single parameter.
-This is useful when you want to allow callers to pass in a flexible number of arguments, rather than a fixed count.
+This is useful when we want to allow callers to pass in a flexible number of arguments, rather than a fixed count.
 The number of arguments passed to the function can vary at runtime, and the function can process them as a single collection of values.

 	To define a variadic function in Swift, we need to use the ellipsis (`...`) after the argument's type.
 Here's an example: